-Female freelancers break the wage gap wide open
+Female freelancers definitively break the wage gap

 vrouwelijke-zzpers-breken-de-loonkloof-definitief-open